DimanthaWalallawita/management-system/README.md

 ## Run
 1. Navigate to the project directory and install the necessary dependencies:<br/>
-        cd management-system
+        cd management-system<br/>
         npm install

-2. Once the dependencies are installed, start the development server: npm start
+2. Once the dependencies are installed, start the development server:<br/>
+        npm start

 3. Create .env file in your main directory

-4. Inside .env file add your Google Map API:
+4. Inside .env file add your Google Map API:<br/>
         REACT_APP_GOOGLEMAPS_API_KEY="Goodle Map API"

-5. Once port is started, in your browser search below link: http://localhost:3009/
+5. Once port is started, in your browser search below link:<br/>
+        http://localhost:3009/

 ## other